 As a firefighter you are also covered by the Firefighters' Compensation Scheme (England) which would pay benefits to you, and/or to your dependants, should you become disabled or die as a result of an injury received in the exercise of your duties as a firefighter.
-The rules of the Compensation Scheme are set out in separate booklets, too.

-All of these guides can be obtained from the authority's pensions administrator.
-Contact details are given in "Where can I get more information?" on page 28 of this booklet.
+The rules of the Compensation Scheme are set out in a separate booklet which can be obtained from the authority's pensions administrator.
+Contact details are given in "Where can I get more information?" on page 34 of this booklet.

-A Guide to The New Firefighters' Pension Scheme 2006 (England) for regular firefighters (whole-time and part-time)
+A guide to the New Firefighters' Pension Scheme 2006 (England) for retained firefighters (standard members)

-This guide reflects the rules of the New Firefighters' Pension Scheme contained in the Firefighters' Pension Scheme (England) Order 2006 (as amended) as they apply to serving regular firefighters at the date of issue.
+This guide reflects the rules of the New Firefighters' Pension Scheme contained in the Firefighters' Pension Scheme (England) Order 2006 (as amended) as they apply to serving retained firefighters at the date of issue.